-You can read about the Broca area in the Broca area: Journeys to the brain-11
+You can read about the Broca area in the Broca area

 How a stroke causes the Broca aphasia

 A full-blown stroke blocks the brain’s blood supply.
-When it happens inside the anterior branch of the middle cerebral artery, the brain cells in the Broca area deprives oxygen and nutrients.
-As a result, they begin to die en masse like trees engulfed in a massive wildfire – at a rate of about 32,000 neurons per second!.
+When it happens inside the anterior branch of the middle cerebral artery, the brain cells in the Broca area deprive of oxygen and nutrients.
+As a result, they begin to die each passing second at a rate of about 32,000 neurons per second!.
 The final result is this particular speech problem.

-Do you remember Paul Broca’s first patient? – Mr Leborgne who was named “Monsieur tan”?.
+Do you remember Paul Broca’s first patient? – Mr Leborgne who was named “Monsieur tan”?
 He managed to talk only one word – “tan”.
-As in the case of “monsieur tan”, those with Broca aphasia do not lose speech completely; they cannot talk now as they used to do, but they can say a few meaningful words at a time.
-And, they can read and understand too unlike in the case of Wernicke aphasia.
+However, as in the case of “monsieur tan”, those with Broca aphasia do not lose speech completely; they can speak a few meaningful words at a time.
+And, they can read and understand too.
+This is completely different from Wernicke’s aphasia.

-Let us find out what those living with Broca aphasia can and cannot – or difficult – to do.
+Let us find out what those living with Broca aphasia can and cannot – or have difficulty with – do.
 These problems become more pronounced when the block happens on the

 What those living with Broca aphasia can do